larsrh/website/_articles/srilanka/coast.md

 However, I also had to tell the our hotel's driver what time we would have to be picked up in Koggala.
 More logistics for me to mull over.
-Fortunately, a little tip to the ground agent[^tip] greased the wheels and he called the hotel to update them on our whereabouts.
+Fortunately, a little tip to the ground handler[^tip] greased the wheels and he called the hotel to update them on our whereabouts.
+I also chatted a bit with him:
+He handles one arrival and one departure, for a total of about one hour a day.
+Interesting job.

 The plane arrived on time from Colombo and the clock started ticking.
 Eight passengers deplaned and the ground agent unloaded their luggage.